bitquery/graphql-docs/docs/Examples/ripple/nft_token_offers.md

 Ripple NFT Token Offers API provides all details regarding NFT Token offers on Ripple Blockchain.
 Below are some examples of `nftokenOffers` API:

-## Get NFT Token Offers from a specific Transaction Sender
+## Get XRP Ledger NFT Token Offers from a Specific Transaction Sender

 We are using the below query to get the NFT Token Offers from a particular address `rBEARbo4Prn33894evmvYcAf9yAQjp4VJF` on Ripple Blockchain.
 You can find the query [here](https://ide.bitquery.io/NFT-Token-offers-API-on-Ripple-blockchain).